-While the reality of the COVID-19 infection will have a sweeping effect on our service organization and on all the communities we serve
+The ongoing reality of the COVID-19 infection has changed our service organization and the way we serve people and communities.

-Our initial response to the outbreak, the ISBH Health Priority Connection expanded phone outreach to be
+Our initial response to the outbreak, the ISBH Health Priority Connection expands phone outreach to be available

 And though we have used telehealth platforms for years, recently reduced restrictions ensure

 that our clients can now have greater access to needed services via various technologies.

 Our service teams meet continuously to find ways to enhance and improve care and support.